When it comes to cleaning up, you should always clean up!

 - Imagine you have integrated an external CRM, like Pardot with HubSpot and it’s totally out of sync, it can wreak havoc on your business processes.
 A HubSpot audit can help you catch hold of which fields are not synced in both the portals and you can realign them.

-A step-by-step audit of your HubSpot instance would offer crystal clear and clean data for you to have a better data segmentation, organized database, and better business performance.
+A step-by-step audit of your HubSpot instance would offer crystal clear and clean data for better data segmentation, organized database, and business performance.

 Though all businesses are unique and there isn’t a standardized HubSpot audit process, there are certain key areas you can begin organizing on your journey towards a well-groomed HubSpot instance.